-Crayfish were once so plentiful in Alsatian waters that soups like this one, served at L'Écrevisse in Brumath, were common.
-Today, much of the crayfish eaten in Alsace is imported from the U.S.
+Crayfish were once so plentiful in Alsatian waters that soups like this one were common.

-4. Strain soup through a fine sieve, discarding shells, herbs, and vegetables.
+- Strain soup through a fine sieve, discarding shells, herbs, and vegetables.
 Return soup to pot and simmer over medium heat for 15-20 minutes.
-Ladle 1/2 cup of soup into a small bowl, stir in arrowroot, mix until dissolved, then whisk thickened mixture into soup.
-Simmer for 1-2 minutes, reduce heat to medium-low, then whisk in crème fraîche.
+Ladle 1⁄2 cup of soup into a small bowl, stir in arrowroot, mix until dissolved, then whisk thickened mixture into soup.
+Simmer for 1-2 minutes, reduce heat to medium-low, then whisk in creme fraiche.
 Season with salt and pepper, stir in crayfish meat, and simmer until heated through, about 2 minutes.
 Serve warm, garnished with chives.